github/developer.github.com/content/changes/2013-12-5-preview-the-new-deployments-api.md

 ---

 Today we're excited to announce a [Deployments API][docs].
-We ship a lot of software at GitHub, web, mobile, and native.
-For the last few years we've been driving our deployments from our [chatops tooling][chatops] and we've learned a lot.
-The Deployments API is a generalization of what we think is necessary with enough flexibilty that we hope our users will be able to start building interesting things around it.
+We ship a lot of software at GitHub: web, mobile, and native.
+For the last few years, we've been driving our deployments from our [ChatOps tooling][chatops], and we've learned a lot.
+The Deployments API is a generalization of what we think is necessary with enough flexibility that we hope our users will be able to start building interesting things around it.

 Deployments are a new model in the GitHub ecosystem.
-We don't have any UI components and they're intended to be used exclusively by tooling.
+We don't have any UI components, and deployments are intended to be used exclusively by tooling.

 ## Highlights